dojo/docs/quickstart/events.rst

 * onmouseleave - a normalized version of onmouseout that *wont* fire more than you'd like (only once when leaving)
 * onsubmit - a form has been submitted

-All of these events are also mapped into `dojo.NodeList <dojo/NodeList>`_ as direct methods.
+All of these events are also mapped into :ref:`dojo.NodeList <dojo/NodeList>` as direct methods.
 To register an onclick event for many nodes at once:

 .. code-block :: javascript
   :linenos: